atarr3/campvideo-data/README.md

 # Validation
 ## Installation
-Recreating all figures, tables and results requires working installations
+Recreating all figures, tables and results requires working installations of
 - [Python](https://www.python.org/downloads/), version 3.9 or greater.
 We recommend using the [Anaconda distribution](https://www.anaconda.com/products/distribution) if unfamiliar with Python.
 - [R](https://cran.r-project.org/src/base/R-4/), version 4.0 or greater